 Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.

-In this example we will create the Workflow manually.
+In this Informatica Filter Transformation example, we will create the Workflow manually.
 In order to create new Informatica Workflow, Please navigate to Workflows Menu and select the Create option.
 This will open Create Workflow window as shown below.
 Please provide the unique name (wf_Filter_Transformation) and leave the default settings.

 NOTE: We strictly recommend to refer Informatica Workflow article to understand the steps involved in creating Workflow manually.

-For this example we are going to create Non-reusable Session.
+For this Informatica Filter Transformation example, we are going to create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Filter_Transformation) for the session.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Filter_Transformation) for the session.

 From the below screenshot you can observe that the Filter Transformation in Informatica workflow is a valid one.
 Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.